 These headphones come with a great hard carrying case.
 Its solid design helps protect the headphones against scratches, drops, and water exposure.
 The interior is molded to fit the headphones and to store the audio cables when not in use.
 There's also a carrying handle on the top of the case.

 The Focal Clear Mg are outstandingly well-built.
 They have a similar build to the Focal Stellia with a mostly metal design, and the headband has good leather padding on top with microfiber underneath.
 The ear cushions are made from microfiber.
 The detachable audio cables feel sturdy, too, and are coated in a rubber silicone-like finish.
 Like most audiophile headphones, they don't have an IP rating for dust or water resistance.

 The Focal Clear Mg have acceptable stability.
-They're not designed for sports or physical activity and can fall off your head with moderate movement.
+Like the Focal Celestee, they're not designed for sports or physical activity and can fall off your head with moderate movement.
 However, they should maintain their position if you're wearing them in the studio or during more casual use.

 The Focal Clear Mg have a warm sound profile.
 They lack a bit of low bass, which is expected from open-back headphones.
 They also have a recessed treble range, so vocals and lead instruments are slightly veiled while sibilants are dark.
 That said, even though they lack sound enhancement features, they're still suitable for a variety of audio content.

 The Focal Clear Mg have great frequency response consistency.
 Their bass delivery is consistent, even if you have thick hair or glasses.
 While their treble delivery can vary depending on fit and positioning, as long as you take the time to adjust them to your head, you should get consistent audio delivery.